-Even if it is an at-home wedding, planning a wedding is an exciting but not so easy task.
+Even if it is an at-home wedding, planning a wedding is exciting but not so easy.
 It requires a lot of work and effort.

 We worked with a couple who planned their wedding for 2 weeks, and it was absolutely gorgeous!
 It worked out perfectly!
 They were, of course, a little bit more open to possibilities and design options since they know that the 2-week window is already a challenge on its own.
 But they chose us to help them and we absolutely delivered!

 Although it is tempting for us to say that planning your wedding will take an “x” number of months, there really isn’t a magic number that will work for everyone, since every situation and circumstance are different for each couple.